-onefinestay is the opposite of every other Airbnb competitor on this list.
+onefinestay is the opposite of the other Airbnb competitors on this list.
 It offers upscale accommodation options in London, Los Angeles, New York, Paris, and Rome.
 And onefinestay thoroughly vets their hosts by staying in every property.
 They only list the creme of the crop on their site.

 onefinestay calls their curated collection of homes “unhotels,” a fitting name that accurately represents their properties.
 Location is a determining factor for each one.
 And the owners aren’t allowed to be home during your stay.
 You’ll never have to share and you’ll always have the place to yourself!